andkerr/280setup/README.md

 ```

 #### Disclaimer
-This script has only been tested on the Bash shell, which is used by WSL, MacOS,
+This script has only been tested on EECS 280-recommended command line tools
-and many Linux distributions.
-It may not work on other systems.
+(MacOS Terminal, WSL, Linux) and may not work on other systems.

 By Andrew Kerr <kerrand@protonmail.com>